Nikhilesh1111/hi/appendix.md

 &emsp;&emsp;

 #### Enumeration Constants
-&emsp;&emsp; Identifiers declared as enumarators are constants of type int.
+&emsp;&emsp; Identifiers declared as enumarators are constants of type num.

 ### String Literals
 &emsp;&emsp; A string literal also called a string constant is a sequence of characters surrounded by double quotes as in "   ".
 A string has type "array of characters" and storage class startic and is initialized with the given characters.Whether identical string literals are distinct is implementation defined and the behaviour of a program that attempts to alter a string literal is undefined.